mybest

 Bean varietyArabica

-Bright Aroma of Citrus and Herbs, Light on Bitterness and Richness
+Bright Aroma of Citrus and Herbs, Light Flavor

 AmazonFresh Colombia Ground Coffee is a medium roast made with 100 percent Arabica beans.
-It's described as having a faint citrus aroma, along with hints of cocoa and brown sugar.
-Drinking it black, you'll notice this citrus aroma and a bright, herb-like scent.
+It's described as having a faint citrusy aroma, along with hints of cocoa and brown sugar.
+When enjoyed black, drinkers notice a citrus aroma and a bright, herb-like scent.
 While there is some acidity, the bitterness, sweetness, and richness are not very pronounced.

 As a café au lait, there's a subtle sweetness, but the coffee's flavor is lacking and less satisfying.
 Testers found the black coffee to be a bit on the watery side, but the café au lait provided a smooth and pleasing sweetness.